PiyushiAnand/new_ilab_sdg/examples/translation_example/README.md

-# Synthetic Scenario-Response Generation for Legal Retrieval
+# Synthetic Question-Answer Generation over Wikipedia Documents

-This notebook demonstrates how to use the `sdg` package to generate synthetic scenario-response data with Granite 3.3 2B as the teacher model and Facebook NLLB translation model.
-The generated data is in Kannada and can be used to improve retriever capability in the legal domain as well as legal question-answering systems.
+This notebook demonstrates how to use the `sdg` package to generate synthetic question-answer pairs using Kannada Wikipedia with Granite 3.3 2B as the teacher model.
+Since Granite 3.3 2B doesn't support Kannada we translate the wikipedia documents to ENglish, generate question-answer pairs in ENglish and translated the generated question-answer pairs back to Kannada.
+We use Facebook NLLB translation model.

 ## Table of Contents
 - [Overview](#overview)